MichaelUnger/GalacticMagneticFieldUF23/README.md

 ## Usage

-All the relevant code is in the UF23Field class.
-The magnetic field of e.g. the `base` model at a certain position can be obtained as
+To calculate the magnetic field of the models, only the code implemented in the UF23Field class is needed.
+E.g., the magnetic field of the `base` model at a certain position can be obtained as
 ```C++
 const UF23Field uf23Field(UF23Field::base);
 const Vector3 position(1, 3, 2);